eggjs/egg-aop/README.md

 #### typeLoader

-`typeLoader` is an instance of IOC Context, this stores all type's classes.
+`typeLoader` is an instance of `IocContext`, it stores all type's classes.
 You can use this to affect DI behavior.

 ## AOP